-Tax Credit Summary, and file it with the completed tax return.
-The S corporation must include only the amount of income tax credits allocated to nonresident shareholders on whose behalf a composite return is filed.
+Line 22 - Income Tax Credits Attributable to Nonresidents Filing Composite only the amount of income tax credits allocated to nonresident shareholders on whose behalf a composite return is filed.
 In order for composite filers to claim an income tax credit limited by statute to 50% of tax, the S corporation must also complete Form NC-478, Summary of Tax Credits Limited to 50% of Tax, and place it on the front of the completed tax return.
 Forms for many of these credits, as well as the CD-425 and the NC-478, are available from the Department's website.